enthalpy-yan/FoodAdvisor/README.md

     ```
   5. Run the service(under the root directory), the server should be running without any issues.
     `$ python run.py`

+  6. After setting virtual environment manually, you also need to install nltk stopwords libirary by your self.
+    `$ python -m nltk.downloader stopwords`

 ####To Do List